Is a Tracheostomy?

 - injury to the chest wall

-- obstruction by a foreign body
+- obstruction of the airway by a foreign body

 - paralysis of the muscles used in swallowing